POP3 and IMAP4 in Exchange Online

 Send and receive options for POP3 and IMAP4 email programs

-POP3 and IMAP4 email programs let users choose when they want to connect to the server to send and receive email.
-This section discusses some of the most common connectivity options and provides some factors your users should consider when they choose connection options available in their POP3 and IMAP4 email programs.
+POP3 and IMAP4 clients let users choose when they want to connect to the email server to send and receive email.
+This section discusses some of the most common connectivity options and provides some factors your users should consider when they choose connection options available in their POP3 and IMAP4 email clients.

 Common configuration settings